uptimejp/pgaudit/README.md

 All DDL, DML (including SELECT), and utility commands are supported.
 These are categorised as described below, and audit logging for each group of commands may be enabled or disabled by the superuser.
-Once enabled, however, audit logging may not be disabled.
+Once enabled, however, audit logging may not be disabled by a user.

 What about log_statement = 'all'?
 ---------------------------------